What to Expect on the Hang En Cave Tour: Phong Nha-Ke Bàng National Park

 The biggest draw to the small town of Phong Nha, Vietnam is Phong Nha-Ke Bàng National Park.
-This remote national park is characterized by its mountains, forests, and underground caves and rivers, that can only be accessed by guided tour through Oxalis Adventures.
-Taking a Phong Nha cave tour should definitely be a “must-do” on your Vietnam trip!
+This remote national park is characterized by its mountains, forests, and underground caves and rivers that can only be accessed by guided tour through Oxalis Adventures.
+Taking the Hang En cave tour should definitely be a “must-do” on your Vietnam trip!
 Being in this seemingly raw and untouched wilderness in the heart of Vietnam is truly an unforgettable experience.

 Oxalis Adventures offers several different types of Phong Nha cave tours- ranging from day excursions to 4-day/3-night treks.
 We opted for the 2-day/1-night trek to the Hang En Cave– the third largest cave in the world!
 This cave has been featured in National Geographic, among other publications, and is a must-see natural wonder in Vietnam.

 On the Hang En cave tour, you even get to camp inside the cave next to a beautiful lake!
 There are porters who carry your overnight belongings and cook a delicious dinner for the group as well.
 Although this trek was the most expensive thing we did on our trip ($330/person) it was definitely one of the highlights of our Vietnam trip, and was such an amazing and rewarding experience.
 If you are an adventurous traveler, I highly recommend it!
 Keep reading to find out more details on getting there and what to expect for the Hang En Cave Trek.

 We traveled to Phong Nha from Ninh Bình.
 To get from Ninh Bình to Phong Nha, there are two options- bus or train.